 Workshop: 1:30 PM – 4:00 PM

-This intensive is designed to help Ashtanga teachers hone their ability to teach with their hands in a way that is appropriate for the unique bodies and circumstances of their students.
-The workshop can also benefit practitioners who do not teach, but wish to explore the art of assisting from the other side.
-There are no requirements of technical proficiency.
-The only requirements are inquisitiveness, kindness, resilience and humor.
-All serious practitioners who meet these requirements are welcome to attend.
+This intensive is designed for Ashtanga teachers who want to develop their ability to teach with their hands in a way that is safe, supportive and appropriate for the unique bodies and circumstances of their students.
+Inquisitive students are also welcome to attend.
+There are no requirements of technical proficiency in asana.
+The only requirements are inquisitiveness, kindness, humility, resilience and a sense of humor.

 Tuition for the intensive is $600.
 Registration requires a deposit of $100, with the remaining balance of $500 due by July 22.
 Refunds will be issued upon request, minus $50 for cancellation costs, until July 22.
 No refunds will be issued after that time.
 If you have any questions, please email our administrator using the icon below.